rust-lang/rust/0000-coercions.md

 * coerce_inner(`(..., T)`) = `(..., coerce_inner(T))`.

-Note that coercing from sub-trait to a super-trait it a new coercion and is non- trivial.
+Note that coercing from sub-trait to a super-trait is a new coercion and is non- trivial.
 One implementation strategy which avoids re-computation of vtables is given in RFC PR #250.